George D. Gann, Chief Conservation Strategist, Acting Director

-Cara joined IRC in the summer of 2015 as the new Education and Outreach Coordinator and also serves as Administrative Assistant.
-She is responsible for organizing and implementing volunteer events, providing educational talks and programs, overseeing IRC social media and assisting with administrative duties.
+Cara joined IRC in the summer of 2015 as the new Education and Outreach Coordinator and served as Program Manager from 2017-2018.
+She is responsible for organizing and implementing volunteer events, providing educational talks and programs, managing IRC social media, and overseeing administrative and programmatic functions.
 A native of northern Virginia, Cara graduated with a Bachelor’s Degree in Environmental Biology with Teacher Licensure in 2012.
 As an undergraduate, she worked as a research assistant for an ongoing study on the federally threatened Peaks of Otter Salamander (Plethodon hubrichti).
 Cara then moved to South Florida where she earned a Master's Degree in Environmental Science from Florida Atlantic University in the summer of 2015.
 Her thesis research focused on the effects of sea level rise on the Black needle rush (Juncus roemerianus) grown in a high nutrient environment.
 Cara also teaches biology courses for a Broward County homeschool enrichment program and volunteers with the Sea Turtle Conservation League of Singer Island.

 J. Carlos Trejo Torres, Ph.D., Senior Botanist

 A native of the Mexican Yucatan, Carlos is responsible for IRC’s program in the Yucatan and also plays a primary role in our work in Puerto Rico and elsewhere in the Caribbean.
 His expertise is in biogeography, plant taxonomy, the study of vegetation types, and the regional history of botanical science.
 He has a focus on rare, endemic, and poorly known plant species.
 He is also deeply interested in disseminating botanical knowledge to the public, and the use of native plants in gardening and landscaping.
 His research and findings have been featured in newspapers, on radio, and in TV programs in Puerto Rico, the Yucatan, and the Canary Islands.
-Carlos has three degrees in biology - an undergraduate degree from Universidad Autónoma de Yucatán (1993), a Master's degree from the University of Puerto Rico, Río Piedras (2002), and a Doctorate from the Centro de Investigación Científica de Yucatán (2013).
+Carlos has three degrees in biology - an undergraduate degree from Universidad Autanoma de Yucatan (1993), a Master's degree from the University of Puerto Rico, Rao Piedras (2002), and a Doctorate from the Centro de Investigacian Cientafica de Yucatan (2013).

 Sandy Koi, MSc, Entomologist